 Travel Blog is a game for up to 6 players which is just plain hilarious because no one knows self-isolation like bloggers.
 Our friends are often a globe away and you can typically find us holed up all alone in our living rooms under cat that drools in his sleep.
 And those are just our working hours.

 Want to experience life as a travel blogger without leaving your house?
 You could just spend 80 hours a week in front of your computer in your pajamas.
 The player with the most heinous insults from strangers wins!
 Or maybe just play Travel Blog the board game.
-Buy Travel Blog on Amazon with money you’ve made from display ads.
+Travel Blog has been especially hard to find lately, but when you do, buy it with money you’ve made from display ads.

 Travel Blog information